JPTorres-Analyst/How-Can-a-Wellness-Technology-Company-Play-It-Smart-/README.md

 ````
 Obatining an average of 28.25 days tracked.

-Then, I will plot all the information summarized so far to see if it is displaying in a understandable way and also to get a glance of the data.
+Then, I will plot some of the information summarized so far to see if it is displaying in a understandable way and also to get a glance of the data.

 ````
 ggplot(data = mutated_dailyActivity,ylim=(0:15000))+geom_col(mapping = aes(x=Day_of_Week,y=Calories,fill=fct_rev(Number_of_Week)))+facet_wrap(~Id)+scale_y_continuous(name="Calories Burned",breaks=seq(0,15000,3000),limits=c(0,15000))+labs(title="Daily Calories Burned by Every User",x="Day of Week",